fedeghe/instanceBox/README.md

 **Why**: I dont care
 **How**: this module aims to offer a solution

+# Important
+This is a draft module, does not work when the instance references other objects within.
+Looks like it is not easy to have that but I'm working on that.

 ### build and run test
 - `yarn`
 - `yarn build`